What Is On-Page SEO?

 The easiest way of understanding how to use a H1 tag is to think about your web page as an essay or larger document.
 The H1 tag would be your title, H2 tags would be your main sections followed by H3 tags as your sub-sections.

 The purpose of metadata to give an overview of the content on a page.
-We recommend using 140-160 characters for the description, which would help to give more context in addition to the title, which should be up to 60 characters long.
+We recommend using 140-160 characters for the description.
+This would help to give more context in addition to the title, which should be up to 60 characters long.

 It is shown in search engine results pages (SERPs) underneath the title link, and its purpose is to attract people to click the link and read the content of the page on the website itself.